-Once you’ve gotten a little ways down your list, consider sending one short story to a maximum of five magazines that have similar requirements and deadlines in one go.
-A good number of publications will accept simultaneous submissions, and this way you’ll increase your chances of getting published.
+Once you've got a little down your list, consider sending one short story to a maximum of five magazines with similar requirements and deadlines in one go.
+A good number of publications will accept simultaneous submissions, and this way, you'll increase your chances of getting published.

 However, you don't want to submit to too many magazines at once, if only because you might realize that your story can be improved!
 Say you submitted to six or seven magazines and they all said no — wouldn't you think this means you needed to refine it more?
 If this happens to you (hopefully, before you submit to too many places simultaneously), look back at your story to see if there's anything you can definitely improve; take a look another look at the tips in step 2 for some assistance.

 Some publications offer feedback as part of their appeal to get you to submit.
 If you applied to them and were rejected, log and use their feedback — not just to improve this story, but upcoming ones as well.

 In the case that feedback is not a part of submission guidelines, you can check out their website again (specifically the FAQ section) to see whether they overtly state that they don't give comments on submissions.
 If not, and you do get rejected, consider sending them a polite email asking if they can elaborate a little on why your story was not accepted.
 You might find there are editors who'd love to help budding authors!

 As you become a more prolific writer, you might have more and more stories ready to be sent out.
 A tracking spreadsheet will become your best friend as you send your writings out into the world.